ideasonpurpose/ansible-playbooks/README.md

 ### Requirements

-The managing computer should have Ansible 1.3 installed.
-This is newer than what is currently available via Pip.
-Here are instructions for [installing Ansible](http://www.ansibleworks.com/docs/gettingstarted.html#getting-ansible).
+The managing computer should have Ansible 1.4 installed.
 To keep my computer clean, I keep Ansible in a like-named virtualenv which can be activated through virtualenvwrapper.

 For Homebrew, Xcode must be installed.